giroletm/giroletm/Full.md

 ## Preamble
 Most of my past works mentionned here will not have any links given.

-This is to avoid this account to be linked with my other ones, though by giving a little search to your favourite search engine, you can find the tools I mentionned and from there, all the rest of my stuff.
+This is to avoid this account to be linked with my other ones, though by giving a little search on your favourite search engine, you can find the tools I mentionned and from there, all the rest of my stuff.

-## NSMBW modding — 2017-Today
+## NSMBW modding — 2017-2022
 That actually represents an enormous part of my life.
-My first attempts at it were around mid-late 2017, but I started to get a decent level around 2020 and I'm still going at the time of writing, August 2022.
+My first attempts at it were around mid-late 2017, but I started to get a decent level around 2020.
+I stopped doing it regularly in late 2022, but I'm still doing some things from time to time when I feel like it.

 For starters, NSMBW, or [New Super Mario Bros.
 Wii](https://wikipedia.org/wiki/New_Super_Mario_Bros._Wii) is a [Nintendo Wii](https://wikipedia.org/wiki/Wii) game released in 2009.